Quick Start

 for bond in mol.bonds():

-print(bond.begin_atom_idx(), bond.end_atom_idx(), bond.bond_type())
+print(bond.begin_atom_idx(), bond.end_atom_idx(), bond.bond_type().name)

 Inspect chiral tags without converting to an ordered tetrahedral record: